 Candidate accounts on recruitment websites are a hotly debated topic amongst recruiters and website designers.
-Often it comes down to user experience versus candidate capture, but it also depends on the way the candidate account is built and what it requires candidates to submit.
+Often this comes down to user experience versus candidate capture.
+However, it also depends on the way the candidate account is built and what it requires candidates to submit.

-A well-designed registration process that is easy to understand and ensures it is simple to upload and submit a CV and other documents will make a huge difference to candidate engagement.
+A well-designed registration process that is easy to understand, plus ensures it is simple to upload and submit a CV, will make a huge difference to candidate engagement.

 There are three options here – make it compulsory for candidates to register on your website before they can apply for any jobs, make it optional, or don’t have an account at all.
 We weigh up the pros and cons of candidate accounts and consider all the options available.